springdoc/springdoc.github.io/faq.md

 </dependency>
 ```

-If you use Pageable in a GET HTTP method, you will have to declare the explicit mapping of Pageable fields as Query Params and add the @Parameter(hidden = true) Pageable pageable on your pageable parameter.
+- If you use Pageable in a GET HTTP method, you will have to declare the explicit mapping of Pageable fields as Query Params and add the @Parameter(hidden = true) Pageable pageable on your pageable parameter.
-You should also, declare the annotation `@PageableAsQueryParam` provided by springdoc on the method level, or declare your own if need to define your custom description, defaultvalue, ...
+- You should also, declare the annotation `@PageableAsQueryParam` provided by springdoc on the method level, or declare your own if need to define your custom description, defaultvalue, ...
-Since, v1.3.1 you can use as well `@ParameterObject` instead of `@PageableAsQueryParam` for HTTP `GET` methods..
+- Since, v1.3.1 you can use as well `@ParameterObject` instead of `@PageableAsQueryParam` for HTTP `GET` methods.

 ### How can I generate enums in the generated description?